okhlybov/zstdlib/README.md

 Unlike the other Zstd bindings available for Ruby, `Zstdlib` utilizes Zstd's native `Zlib` compatibility layer.

-This specifically means that `Zstdlib` module is (mostly) API-compatible with standard Ruby `Zlib` module and thus _zstdlib_ can be used as a drop-in replacement for _zlib_: just replace `Zlib` with `Zstdlib` in the source code and you're in!
+This specifically means that `Zstdlib` module is and will be (mostly)  API-compatible with standard Ruby `Zlib` module and thus _zstdlib_ can be used as a drop-in replacement for _zlib_: just replace `Zlib` with `Zstdlib` throughout the source code and you're in!

 Streams produced by `Zstdlib::Deflate` can be decompressed with standard _zstd_ utility and hence can be written to _.zst_ or _.zstd_ files.